callstack/react-native-testing-library/website/docs/MigrationV11.md

 function findAllByText(text: TextMatch, options?: TextMatchOptions, waitForOptions?: WaitForOptions)
 ```

-In order to facilitate transition we provided a temporary possibility to pass `WaitForOptions` as `options` argument.
-In this release we require passing these as the proper, third parameter.
+In order to facilitate transition, in version 9 and 10, we provided a temporary possibility to pass `WaitForOptions` like `timeout`, `interval`, etc inside `options` argument.
+From this release we require passing these as the proper third parameter.

 This change is easy to implement: